mfkl/mfkl.github.io/_posts/2020-03-19-Torrents-and-multimedia-streaming.markdown

 For local playback, we have a couple solutions.
 - By default, if running from a CLI app, the VLC engine will create a new Window that will be used for video output.
 - We could use the crossplatform [MediaElement](http://localhost:4000/libvlc/crossplatform/xamarin/forms/2019/08/13/MediaPlayerElement-Plug-and-play-LibVLCSharp-UI-video-control.html) control and combine it to this.
-- Playing in any VLC app would also be possible by having this CLI app stream to to `localhost:port`, and play that stream in VLC.
+- Playing in any VLC app would also be possible by having this CLI app stream to the `localhost:port`, and play that stream in VLC.

 #### Remote